montanaflynn/latency-header-benchmark/README.md

 - **server processing latency**: time between server receiving the request and sending the response
 - **incoming network latency**: time between server sending the response and client receiving it
 - **total round trip latency**: time between client sending the request and receiving response

+The original [proof-of-concept](https://github.com/montanaflynn/Latency-Headers-PoC) has more details and examples.

 ## Usage